alphastigma101/cs452s23-Midterm/README.md

 - If you're using another linux distro, then you need to figure out how to install maven on it
 - Execute this command: **mvn archetype:generate -DgroupId=edu.sou.cs452.jlox -DartifactId=jlox -DarchetypeArtifactId=maven-archetype-quickstart -DarchetypeVersion=1.4 -DinteractiveMode=false**
 - Then you should be able to execute the code by issuing this: **java -cp target/Lab5-1.0-SNAPSHOT.jar edu.sou.cs452.Lab5.Lox**

-We can compile the program by executing mvn package within the Lab5 directory.
+- Run this command to compile and run the program: **java -cp target/jlox-1.0-SNAPSHOT.jar edu.sou.cs452.jlox.GenerateAst** We can compile the program by executing mvn package within the Lab5 directory.

 We can run the program with java -cp target/Lab5-1.0-SNAPSHOT.jar edu.sou.cs452.Lab5.Lox